 Sanding was done with a random orbital sander and 150 grit sandpaper.
 Finer grades of sandpaper were not necessary as the veneer was to be glued on and a slightly rough surface is actually preferable to being glass smooth.

-A paper backed veneer was chosen as it is a little easier to handle and won't tear or rip as easily when working with it.
+A paper-backed veneer was chosen as it is a little easier to handle and won't tear or rip as easily when working with it.
 While "peel and stick" veneer is available, it is probably better in most cases to use a contact cement instead as it will give a better bond that won't release over time.
-The cement, too, was purchased from Amazon, and I can recommend the .
-Weldwood brand
+The cement, too, was purchased from Amazon, and I recommend the Weldwood brand.

 Care must be taken when handling veneer as it is fairly fragile and will tear easily.
 That doesn't mean that it can't be picked up, just take some care and make sure you don't crease it or rip it.

-With a helper, set the veneer into place on the desktop.
-Make absolutely sure that it is centered, as once it touches it cannot be moved - with a good deal of luck you can remove it if only a very small area has touched, but you are just as likely to tear the veneer and ruin it.
+- With a helper, set the veneer into place on the desktop.
+Make absolutely sure that it is centered, as once it touches it cannot be moved.
+With a good deal of luck, you can remove it if only a very small area has been touched, but you are just as likely to tear the veneer and ruin it.
 You have just one chance to get this right.

 In the end, it cost less than $100 for a new desktop.
 The assembled desk is back to at least the beauty it had when new and should remain that way for a long time.
 The wood veneer was just the trick for refinishing a large wood surface.

 Questions & Answers

 Question: Can you give me the approximate cost of a sheet of veneer?

 Answer: It will vary enormously according to the type of wood, manufacturer and size of sheet.
 The 4X8 sheet used in this project cost around $50.